ibm-cloud-docs/Cloudant/offerings/compliance.md

 {: #general-data-protection-regulation-gdpr-overview}

-The GDPR seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, while imposing strict rules on those hosting and ‘processing’ this data, anywhere in the world.
+The GDPR seeks to create a harmonized data protection law framework across the EU.
+It also aims to give citizens back the control of their personal data, while it imposes strict rules on those who host and "process" this data, anywhere in the world.
 The Regulation also introduces rules that relate to the free movement of personal data within and outside the EU.
 For more information, see the [{{site.data.keyword.IBM_notm}} privacy statement](https://www.ibm.com/privacy/){: new_window}{: external}.